PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 # 12 Deploying Systems
+This chapter covers the following topics:

 ## Contents
 * Building a Single Container
 * Running a Docker Registry
 * Storing Images on DockerHub
 * Deploying a Container to Kubernetes
-* Creating a Deployment Pipeline - github trigger
+* Creating a Deployment Pipeline
 * Deploying a Full System
-* Scripting Infrastructure (use packer and terraform to create a basic Kube deployment)
-* Deploying to the Cloud (move the system to AWS)
+* Deploying to the Cloud

 ## Introduction
 Deploying and operating a distributed system is a complex task.
 At least as complicated as creating the code for the system in the first place.
 Given that a lot of the cost of a software system is in the ongoing operation and maintenance this is certainly a skill that is in high demand.
 Before the advent of cloud and container technology this was normally accomplished though co-location of hardware within data centers.
 Sys-admins were required to have the skill in hardware, system configuration and scripting.
 However with the increasing adoption of cloud and container technology, the need for these lower level skills is diminishing rapidly and is largely being replaced by the role of DevOps - developers who can write code to control infrastructure and operations.